Dexaran/ECNS/README.md

 ## has(bytes32 node, bytes32 kind) constant returns (bool)

-Returns true iff the specified node has the specified record kind available.
+Returns true if the specified node has the specified record kind available.
 Record kinds are defined by each resolver type and standardised in EIPs; currently only "addr" is supported.

-`has()` must return false iff the corresponding record type specific methods will throw if called.
+`has()` must return false if the corresponding record type specific methods will throw if called.

 ## addr(bytes32 node) constant returns (address ret)

 Implements the addr resource type.
 Returns the Ethereum address associated with a node if it exists, or `throw`s if it does not.

-# Generating ABI and binary data

-ECNS.lll.bin was generated with the following command, using the lllc packaged with Solidity 0.4.4:

-    lllc ECNS.lll > ECNS.lll.bin

-The files in the abi directory were generated with the following command:

-    solc --abi -o abi interface.sol FIFSRegistrar.sol HashRegistrarSimplified.sol PublicResolver.sol